maxmind/dev-site/content/geoip/docs/databases/anonymous-ip.md

           <td>
             1 if the IP address is a Tor exit node.
 Blank if not.
             <br />
-            <a href="https://support.maxmind.com/hc/en-us/articles/4408208507163#h_01G1EDWR1VQR8A0NB3R8WXT8QF" target="_blank" rel="nofollow noopener noreferrer">Learn more about Tor exit nodes on our Knowledge Base.</a>
+            <a href="https://support.maxmind.com/hc/en-us/articles/4408208507163#h_01G1EDWR1VQR8A0NB3R8WXT8QF">Learn more about Tor exit nodes on our Knowledge Base.</a>
           </td>
       </tr>